e-m3din4/osintximss/README.md

 # OSINT MX
 ## OSINT x IMSS

-One of the few OSINT tools focused on Mexican citizens, retrieve and verify data about a Security Social Number aka IMSS  from a given CURP., Insituto Mexicano del Seguro Social, is mexican goverment dependency which deals and provides health and clinical services to mexican citizens.
+One of the few OSINT tools focused on Mexican citizens, retrieve and verify data about a Security Social Number aka IMSS  from a given CURP.
+Insituto Mexicano del Seguro Social, is a mexican goverment dependency which deals and provides health and clinical services to mexican citizens.
 This script is part of a collection of non-USA-focused-OSINT tools, designed to retrieve and verify data in the OSINT investigations context.
 Uses python's requests library and a config.json file containing your API keys managed by RapidAPI (available at RapidAPI.com), data points obtained aid to validate a mexican citizen identity for OSINT research purposes, applied to missing person cases, fraud prevention and identity theft investigations.

 ## Prerequisites